ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/light-control.md

 ## Troubleshooting

-If you have problems, you can review the [documentation](../tutorials/debugging.html) for suggestions on what could be wrong and how to fix it.
+If you have problems, you can review the [debugging documentation](../tutorials/debugging.html) for suggestions on what could be wrong and how to fix it.